AnthoVDO/learn-Csharp-dotnet/note.md

 - foreach(var name in arrNames){console.WriteLine(name)};
 - while and while do => same as javascript

+# Library
+- using System => say that we are using the library named System.
+Allow use to use function like Console.WriteLine();

 # Note :
 - All methods start with a Capital letter